-Your entity may still have an RTP that must be disclosed even if it reports a loss and potential adjustment that doesn't change its income tax liability for that income year.
-You must consider if your entity has any material positions and disclose them, even in a loss year.
+Your entity may still have a reportable tax position that must be disclosed even if it reports a loss and potential adjustment that doesn't change its income tax liability for that income year.
+You must consider if your entity has any material positions and disclose them, even if your entity is in a loss year.